 The Task Force expects to continue to work on the ABLE Act bill and other issues relevant to financial security for people with disabilities, including revision of military and government retiree pension plans to allow pension survivor benefits to be disbursed to trusts on behalf of people with disabilities who rely upon benefits such as Supplemental Security Income and Medicaid.

-The Task Force will also coordinate its work with other coalitions working on the same or related issues.
+The Task Force will also coordinate its work with other Task Forces and coalitions working on the same or related issues.

-CO-CHAIRS:
+CO-CHAIRS IN 2013

-Marty Ford, The Arc of the US Susan Goodman, National Down Syndrome Congress
+Marty Ford, The Arc Susan Goodman, National Down Syndrome Congress

-January 2013
+January 2014